jamie/bridgetown-notable/README.md

 # Notable for Bridgetown

-A Bridgetown plugin to hoist notes and attachements from [Notable](https://notable.app/) inside your site.
+A Bridgetown plugin to host notes and attachments from [Notable](https://notable.app/), a markdown-based editor.

 ## Installation